atsushieno/aap-juce/README.md

 While JUCE itself is useful to develop plugin formats like AAP, it is designed to be independent of any other audio development toolkits and frameworks.
 We stick to minimum dependencies, at least on the public API surface.

 JUCE API is stable-ish, while AAP API is not.
-So if anyone wants to get audio plugins portable without fear of API breakage, JUCE can be your good friend.
+So if anyone wants to build AAP plugins portable without fear of API breakage, JUCE can be your good friend.

 Note that JUCE plugins are usually designed for desktop and not meant to be usable on mobiles.
 In particular -